MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/Configure-self-service-site-creation-in-SharePoint-Server-2019-home-page.md

 **Summary:** Learn how to configure self-service site creation in different web applications and remote server farms in SharePoint Server 2019 Public Preview.

-The self-service site creation experience in the SharePoint home page supports creating new sites in a different web application, regardless of whether the web application is hosted on the local farm or a remote farm.
+The self-service site creation experience in the SharePoint supports creating new sites in a different web application, regardless of whether the web application is hosted on the local farm or a remote farm.
 This gives greater flexibility and control in managing SharePoint farms.

 Self-service site creation updates for SharePoint Server 2019 Public Preview offers the following: